 Tigh na Caora is a detached stone cottage with a large lawned garden to the front, with views over fields toward the sea.
 There is parking at the rear.
 The house has been owned by the same family for decades and retains lots of features and quirks that characterise an older property, making it feel very much like a family home.
 This, coupled with the wonderful tranquil setting, makes this a really special, peaceful place to spend a week or so.

 Entering the house, there is a spacious hall with lots of room for coats and shoes.
 A few steps lead from this floor level down to the other rooms on the ground floor.
-The kitchen in Tigh na Caora is filled with lots of natural light and is always warm and cosy thanks to the Aga (there’s also a handy electric hob, too).
+The kitchen in Tigh na Caora is a lovely hub of the home, filled with lots of natural light.
 A large dining table makes a lovely focal point for evening meals, and you will find a good range of tableware and pots and pans to use.

 Double sliding doors open from the kitchen/dining room to a fantastic sun room that affords the most perfect views over Loch Tuath and the Isle of Ulva, with Loch na Keal and Gribun in the distance.
 A door leads directly to the front garden.